Starcommander/StreamRadio/README.md

 # StreamRadio
-Play network-radio channels, and add your custom channels.
+Play network-radio channels on Android.
+Add your custom channels to list.